I have researched most Android, iOS and Windows phones extensively but the market is forever changing.

 Samsung Galaxy S8

-The Samsung Galaxy S8 has a high speed USB-port and in my opinion, it’s the best phone on the market at this point in time.
+The Samsung Galaxy S8 has a high speed USB-port and in my opinion, it’s the best phone on the market at this point in time but it’s not worth buying simply because the Samsung Galaxy Note 8 is on the horizon.

 None of the Apple iPhones have high speed USB-OTG capability, for that reason I have ignored them from the get go.
 A few windows phones do have a USB-C port with high speed USB-OTG capability but the software leaves little to be desired, the phones are rarely water resistant and there’s very few apps available.

 It seems like I’ve listed a lot of devices, but when you look for a device with a microSD card slot, water resistance, and a high speed USB-OTG port, you’ll be disappointed.
 My advice is to wait for a Samsung Galaxy Note 8 if you can, failing that, get a Samsung Galaxy S8 or a Sony Xperia XZ Premium–in that order.
 I think hiking the Pacific Crest Trail without a way to backup SD card data is extremely reckless.
-I know the Google Pixel will have zero software issues, and I can put it in a ziplock bag most of the time but for me, there’s little reason to consider it now that the Samsung Galaxy S8 has been announced.
+I know the Google Pixel will have zero software issues, and I can put it in a ziplock bag most of the time but for me, there’s little reason to consider it now that the Samsung Galaxy S8 has been released and we’re a few weeks away from a Samsung Galaxy Note 8.